-The excitement of the moment can cause people to forget dietary guidelines and scheduled medicine dosages they are supposed to be following.
-While you may think a little cheating here and there or accidentally skipping a pill or two doesn’t really add up, it can, especially if you are on a low sodium diet.
+The excitement surrounding Mardi Gras, or “Fat Tuesday’ as it translates in French, can cause people to forget about both old-fashioned restraint as well as dietary guidelines and the scheduled medical prescription dosages they are supposed to follow.
+While you may think cheating on a diet occasionally or accidentally skipping a pill or two won’t really add up, it can especially if you are on a low-sodium diet.

-For patients with heart disease or high blood pressure, this excessive consumption can lead to problems.
-It’s not so much the extra calories that’s an issue -- it’s the salt.
+If you have high blood pressure or heart-related issues, this is a reminder that you do need to be a bit more cautious with your Fat Tuesday celebrations.
+For patients with heart disease or high blood pressure, excessive consumption can potentially lead to more serious problems.
+It’s not so much the extra calories that are an issue — it’s the salt.

-For many patients with high blood pressure, eating extra chips or pretzels causes them to consume more salt, and that causes high blood pressure.
-And if they forget to take their blood pressure pills because they are running late for a parade, causing their blood pressure to run even higher, these factors can lead to a dangerous situation.
+Mardi Gras cuisine is by nature heavy, hearty, and not always healthy.
+Fried chicken, potato chips and trays of mini muffulettas are found at parade parties up and down the route.
+For patients who have already been diagnosed with high blood pressure, those extra chicken wings or handfuls of chips leads to an increased consumption of salt, which causes high blood pressure.
+If these patients forget to take their blood pressure pills because they are running late for a parade, their blood pressure will run even higher.
+All of these factors combined can lead to a dangerous situation.

-The best preparation one can make for Mardi Gras Day is to just plan ahead.
-Take a little extra time, pack some healthier snacks and make sure you have your medicine with you.
-The day should be a celebration, and taking some cautionary steps can help to better ensure that.
+Like most outdoor or public activities, the best preparation one can make for Mardi Gras is to plan ahead.
+Take a little extra time, pack some healthier snacks along with your seasonal favorites, and make sure you have your medicine with you.

 If you are a caretaker and are in charge of watching out for your loved ones, ensure that they are taking any medications according to their prescriptions.
 If someone in your group seems lethargic or out of breath, reach out to a local first responder on the parade route for assistance.